Networks-Learning/cfact-inference-second-opinions/README.md

 # cfact-label-inference

-This is a repository containing the code used in the paper [Counterfactual Inference of Second Opinions](https://arxiv.org/abs/2203.08653).
+This is a repository containing code and data for the paper:

+> N. Corvelo Benz and M. Gomez-Rodriguez. _Counterfactual Inference of Second Opinions_.
+UAI, 2022.

+The paper is available [here](https://arxiv.org/abs/2203.08653).

 ## Install and download prerequisites